 During the day they will normally be seen flitting around the reef searching for food.
 If they see a diver they tend to head off.
 But if one persists and follows them gently without making any sudden movements they will allow one to get quite close.
-Sometimes they will team up with a pair of the same species or with the Black Backed Butterflyfish (Chaetadon Melannotus) and swim around the reef in formations of four to six.
+Sometimes they will team up with a pair of the same species or with the Blackback butterflyfish (Chaetodon melannotus) and swim around the reef in formations of four to six fish.

 A possible reason for the butterfly fish of various species teaming up in such a fashion is that the reef is a highly territorial area.
 The melon butterfly fish with its diet of corals needs a wide area to feed in and cannot protect such a large area and tends to be a transient feeder.